Metadata macro

 Rendering and types

 Section titled “Rendering and types”Output is plain inline text in every case except Publish link, which renders as a link.
 Dates are formatted in the viewer’s locale with a long month name.
-Users render as their display name; Variable value pointed at a users-type variable joins the resolved user and group names with commas.
+Users render as their display name; Variable value and Workflow metadata value pointed at users-type fields join the resolved user and group names with commas.
 Numbers and text render verbatim.
-Workflow status renders the current state name as plain text — the styled badge belongs to the dedicated Status macro.
+Workflow status renders the current state name as plain text; the styled badge belongs to the dedicated Status macro.

 Empty, missing, and stale states

 Section titled “Empty, missing, and stale states”The macro is forgiving: when there is nothing to show, it renders nothing rather than an error.
-A Variable value macro pointing at a name that does not exist, an Expiration date on a state that has no expiration, a Date status reached for a state the page has never entered, or any field on a page that is not running a workflow all collapse silently.
-Expiration date is the exception — when the workflow signals a reason (such as an indefinite expiration), it renders that message instead of a date.
+A Variable value or Workflow metadata value macro pointing at a name that does not exist, an Expiration date on a state that has no expiration, a Date status reached for a state the page has never entered, or any field on a page that is not running a workflow all collapse silently.
+Expiration date is the exception: when the workflow signals a reason (such as an indefinite expiration), it renders that message instead of a date.

-Renaming or deleting the referenced variable or state leaves the macro pointing at a name that no longer resolves; it then renders nothing until reconfigured.
-Configuration is stored on the macro instance, not on the workflow, so it survives workflow edits but does not migrate with renames.
+Renaming or deleting the referenced variable, metadata field, or state leaves the macro pointing at a name that no longer resolves; the source page then renders nothing until reconfigured.
+Already-published pages continue to show the value that was captured when they were last published, because that snapshot lives on the page itself rather than in the workflow.

 Live updates and multiple instances

-Section titled “Live updates and multiple instances”Values are read fresh whenever the page renders — there is no per-page caching.
+Section titled “Live updates and multiple instances”On the source page (and on any page where Base value on original page is off), values are read fresh whenever the page renders; there is no per-page caching.
 A transition, a new approval, or an edited variable shows up on the next page load.
-A page can carry as many Metadata macros as needed, each configured independently — a typical summary block might combine Workflow status, Expiration date, Page owner, and a Variable value side by side.
+On a published page with the toggle on, values are frozen until the next republish, as described above.
+A page can carry as many Metadata macros as needed, each configured independently.
+A typical summary block might combine Workflow status, Expiration date, Page owner, and a Variable value side by side.

 See variables and metadata fields for background, or the macros overview for the full set.